 The Bible tells us that (Ephesians 4:11-12) it is the role of the five-fold ministry gifts to equip God’s people to be the disciplers.
 It is the apostles, prophets, evangelists, pastors and teachers that need to be the highly trained experts of the Bible.
 These five-fold ministry gifts then equip believers to impart, disciple and share with other believers and so on.
 We have somehow entered into a codependent relationship between professional pastors and passive believers.
 The common phrases I hear from the pews is, “I can’t do that!” and “I’m not a Bible scholar.”
 One way or another we have come to believe that we need to be an expert in all things Bible before we can share anything about the Bible.

 We need to go back to discipling the way it was intended to be.
-The gifted and called devote their lives to study of the word and the equipping of the believers.
+The gifted and called to devote their lives to study the word and the equipping of the believers.
 Believers, to sit under the teaching of devoted five-fold ministry gifts and use what they have learned and share it with others.
 If we require believers to become experts discipleship fails.
 If we require believers to become professionals discipleship fails.
 If we don’t take what we have learned and share it with other believers discipleship fails.

 At Axx we are building a resourcing and discipling platform that will allow the pastors and leaders to gain the expertise they need to be great five-fold ministry leaders and equippers of believers.